TTN version: | TTNv3 |

 - To your Arduino IDE copy and paste program Sending Hello LoRa – OTAA.

 - In program replace APPEUI, DEVEUI and APPKEY with keys in TTS.
-Keys are in TTS -> Applications -> YourAppName -> YourEndDeviceName -> Overview -> Activation information.
+Keys are in TTS -> Applications -> YourAppName -> YourEndDeviceName -> Device overview -> Activation information.

 - Connect Adafruit Feather M0 using micro USB cable to your computer.